jadafler/Credit_Risk_Analysis/README.md

 <br>
 <br>

 <b><i>The Balanced Accuracy Score</i></b> provides the average of the accuracy per class.
 Additionally, the <b><i>Precision</i></b> and <b><i>Recall</i></b> returns from the  Confusion Matrix will provide the following analysis: the precision will measure whether the prediction is represented strongly when evaluating the data.
-The recall will reflect the how well the predication determined the outcome.
+The recall will reflect how well the predication determined the outcome.

 <br>
 <br>